-The city of Durham, NC, once a neglected town in the North Carolina Triangle is undergoing a transformation to rival that of Cinderella on the night of the ball.
+The city of Durham, NC, was once a neglected town in the North Carolina Triangle but has been undergoing a transformation to rival that of Cinderella on the night of the ball.

-It’s a city known for sports, think Duke University and Durham Bulls, but now, out of the once abandoned streets, rise funky hotels, hip lounges, craft breweries, and award winning restaurants.
+It’s a city known for sports, think Duke University and Durham Bulls.
+Out of the once abandoned streets, rise funky hotels, hip lounges, craft breweries, and award-winning restaurants.

 Durham is blossoming with urban funk, yet still retains much of its Southern charm, and history.

 Durham, NC has a list of accolades such as: